ktraister-cribl/terraform-provider-criblio/docs/resources/source.md

 - `auto_commit_interval` (Number) How often to commit offsets.
 If both this and Offset commit threshold are set, @{product} commits offsets when either condition is met.
 If both are empty, @{product} commits offsets after each batch.
 - `auto_commit_threshold` (Number) How many events are needed to trigger an offset commit.
 If both this and Offset commit interval are set, @{product} commits offsets when either condition is met.
 If both are empty, @{product} commits offsets after each batch.
 - `backoff_rate` (Number) Set the backoff multiplier (2-20) to control the retry frequency for failed messages.
 For faster retries, use a lower multiplier.
 For slower retries with more delay between attempts, use a higher multiplier.
 The multiplier is used in an exponential backoff formula; see the Kafka [documentation](https://kafka.js.org/docs/retry-detailed) for details.
 Default: 2
-- `brokers` (List of String) Enter each Kafka bootstrap server you want to use.
-Specify the hostname and port (such as mykafkabroker:9092) or just the hostname (in which case @{product} will assign port 9092).
-Not Null
 - `connection_timeout` (Number) Maximum time to wait for a connection to complete successfully.
 Default: 10000
 - `connections` (Attributes List) Direct connections to Destinations, and optionally via a Pipeline or a Pack (see [below for nested schema](#nestedatt--input_kafka--connections))
 - `description` (String)